 Finally we’re out of the US.
 Drive down Mexico’s Baja California.
 A long stretch thru the desert, some interesting towns, many desperate villages and some beaches.
 The latter – maybe we’ve expected a bit more.

 A last IPA in small Borrego Springs.
 Who knows whether they sell such excellent stuff in Mexico.

 The next morning we’re on the way to the border.
 To Tecate.
 A 2h drive, then we see the wall.
 Not really a wall, it’s more a kind of a fence.
 We suppose there are plans to replace this ugly construction in the very near future by a wonderful wall of trumpian dimensions.
 Well, maybe politicians can’t follow their own promises.

 As we’re now in this area which has become famous due to recent politics and some information we could gather on certain TV channels here a small digression on some real or fake facts we have learned in the US.

 The Plain Truth About the Great American – Mexican Friendship Wall

 Everybody knows it.
 All over the world, in every country (maybe except North Korea) there are a few bad guys, some good guys and an absolutely indifferent majority of people.
 Of course, this also applies to Mexico.

 But back to the situation in the USA.
-As we learned from the President and from Fox News American citizens suffered for centuries, or maybe millenniums from Mexican immigration.
-And as we’ve learned, it’s definitely a fact that all these immigrants are murderers, rapists, drug traffickers, and grandma f…
+As we learned from the President and from Fox News American citizens suffered for centuries, or maybe millenniums of Mexican immigration.
+And as we’ve learned, it’s definitely a fact (or at least an alternative one) that all these immigrants are murderers, rapists, drug traffickers, and grandma f…

 As Mexican immigration is the main agenda of the current US President, he has to take immediate and significant measures to change this deplorable situation: building the greatest wall ever – a wall of trumpian dimensions.
 And Mexico will pay for it.
 Great isn’t it.